KevinLuo41/Drone_Delivery_Database/README.md

 For the frontend, we use plain html + js to achieve basic function.
 No UI design due to limited time.

 ## Distribution of works
-Kaiwen Luo, Wen Li, Maiqi Ding: Backend
+Kaiwen Luo, Wen Li, Maiqi Ding: Backend and some Frontend

-Zexing Song: Frontend
+Zexing Song: Majority Frontend